-Once you run the application on your selected device, you’ll be able to monitor your CPU’s performance, which will help you establish whether you need to turn off CPU parking or not.
+Once you run the application on your selected device, you’ll be able to monitor your CPU’s performance, which will help you establish whether you need to turn off CPU parking.
 It will be seen on the screen’s right side, where the CPU status will be displayed.

-You can manage the CPU parking in the Power Options menu, where you’ll have the ability to turn it on or off.
+You can manage the CPU parking in the Power Options menu, where you can turn it on or off.

-It will happen with just one click of a button, although you will need to make sure that you know what you’re doing before doing that.
+It will happen with just one click of a button, although you will need to ensure that you know what you’re doing before doing that.